-An assessment monitoring program was being implemented at the CCR unit.
+An assessment monitoring program is currently being implemented at the CCR unit.
 Two rounds of assessment monitoring sampling were completed in 2018.
 Analytical results for both downgradient and upgradient wells are provided in Table II.
-The groundwater protection standards established for the FGD Landfill are included in Table IV.
+The groundwater protection standards established for the TEC 322 Landfill are included in Table IV.